grpc/grpc-swift/Sources/GRPCReflectionService/Documentation.docc/ReflectionServiceTutorial.md

 ## Adding the Reflection service to a server

-You can use the Reflection service by adding it in the providers when constructing your server.
+You can use the Reflection service by adding it as a provider when constructing your server.

-To initialise the Reflection service we will use ``GRPCReflectionService/ReflectionService/init(reflectionDataFileURL:version:)``.
+To initialise the Reflection service we will use ``GRPCReflectionService/ReflectionService/init(reflectionDataFileURLs:version:)``.
 It receives the URLs of the files containing the reflection data of the proto files describing the services of the server and the version of the reflection service.